MJstephenson/STEM-Stars/README.md

 -	Text description of an example of a Tech STEM Star mentor
 -	Contains a card giving a summary of the background of the Tech mentor
 -	Contains a card giving the education of the mentor
+-   Added a table showing availability as an addition to the wireframes
 -	User stories covered: 4,12

 ### Contact Page